roboticeyes/rex-webapp-template/README.md

 * REST client

 In order to successfully connect your app with REX, you have to have a valid REX account.
-In order to get your clientId and clientSecret, currently need to contact support@robotic-eyes.com.
+In order to get your clientId and clientSecret, please register your new web app by sending a request to support@robotic-eyes.com.

 In future REX releases, you will be able to register your app directly from the REX webportal.

+**Please keep in mind that you cannot use your API token for this purpose!**

 ## Build/Start